Skip to main content

 Review focus: ETF mechanics, taxes, and risk-framework accuracy

-These are the highest-signal metrics for planning capital, hiring, and technology budgets in 2026.
+These are the highest-signal metrics for planning capital, hiring, and technology budgets over the next 12 months.

 Small-Business Optimism (Jan 2026)